PaddlePaddle/PaddleSpeech/docs/source/tts/advanced_usage.md

 ```
 ### Updater: Model Training Process

-In order to maintain the purity of function and the reusability of code, we abstract the model code into a subclass of  `paddle.nn.Layer`, and write the core computing functions in it.
+To maintain the purity of function and the reusability of code, we abstract the model code into a subclass of  `paddle.nn.Layer`, and write the core computing functions in it.

 We tend to write the forward process of training in `forward()`, but only write to the prediction result, not to the loss.
 Therefore, this module can be called by a larger module.

-However, when we compose an experiment, we need to add some other things, such as training process, evaluation process, checkpoint saving, visualization and the like.
+However, when we compose an experiment, we need to add some other things, such as the training process, evaluation process, checkpoint saving, visualization, and the like.
 In this process, we will encounter some things that only exist in the training process, such as `optimizer`, `learning rate scheduler`, `visualizer`, etc. These things are not part of the model, they should **NOT** be written in the model code.

 We made an abstraction for these intermediate processes, that is, `Updater`, which takes the `model`, `optimizer`, and `data stream` as input, and its function is training.
 Since there may be differences in training methods of different models, we tend to write a corresponding `Updater` for each model.
 But this is different from the final training script, there is still a certain degree of encapsulation, just to extract the details of regular saving, visualization, evaluation, etc., and only retain the most basic function, that is,  training the model.